mickymacirl/CI-P2-Fruit/README.md

 ### Fonts

-- The below fonts look well together on the page, and suit the look and feel of the website.
+- The below fonts look well together on the page and suit the look and feel of the website.

 - Used the font *[Muli from Adobe Fonts](https://fonts.adobe.com/fonts/muli)* for the main text of the website and buttons.

 ![Muli Font](/assets/readme/mulirm.jpg)

-- Muli is no longer listed under Google Fonts but can still be imported for use with a website, explanation found *[here](https://www.reddit.com/r/fonts/comments/i1b44r/did_google_remove_muli_font_from_its_collection/here)*.
+- Muli is no longer listed under Google Fonts but can still be imported for use with a website; an explanation is found *[here](https://www.reddit.com/r/fonts/comments/i1b44r/did_google_remove_muli_font_from_its_collection/here)*.

 ### Logo